-Starting your UKCAT preparation but not sure where to start?
+Starting your UCAT preparation but not sure where to start?
 From the UKCAT tutorial to using practice questions in timed conditions, here is a four-step strategy to prepare for your UKCAT effectively.

-A helpful place to start is the official UKCAT tutorial, which has been developed by the UKCAT Consortium.
+A helpful place to start is the official UCAT tutorial, which has been developed by the UKCAT Consortium.
 This provides an overview of the types of questions in the exam and the reasoning behind the questions.
 I found it helpful to use this resource every so often just to keep in mind the basic principles of the test and the timings for each section.

 The first step is to identify reliable and accurate practice questions and answer these without a timer.
 You can find thousands of questions on TMP’s UCAT Question Bank, which has detailed answer explanations and performance tracking to measure your progress.
 Online question banks are great to familiarise yourself with the format of the test from the start.

 You can use these practice questions to work out which sections you feel most comfortable with and which you need to work on.
-You can also take a look at our top tips for each section:
+Make sure you check our UCAT tips, too.

 The next step is to start practising questions with time constraints.
 It is crucial to remember that each section has different timings so always use the correct time.